ifebuche/Invoice-Service/README.md

 # invoice bei Fesh

-#This is a RESTful serverless microservice app built on AWS Lambda and API Gateway, and mangaed + deployed with [Serverless Framework](https://www.serverless.com/).
+#This is a RESTful serverless microservice app built on AWS Lambda and API Gateway, and managed + deployed with [Serverless Framework](https://www.serverless.com/).
 Standard HTTP status codes are in use.
 This is meant to support agile development by allowing micro ownership of the service.
 The service intentionally build with 100% python builtin modules to ensure zero depency issues.

 **Deploy**